-Belgium is currently commemorating the 100th anniversary of WWI.
-2015 will also mark 75 years since the beginning of WWII.
-New museums are being inaugurated to mark events in both of these wars and countless special exhibitions and events are planned.
+Belgium recently commemorated the 100th anniversary of WWI.
+2015 also marked 75 years since the beginning of WWII.
+New museums were inaugurated to mark events in both of these wars and countless special exhibitions took place.

 Andrew has a particular interest in military history and we have visited a number of the memorial sites and military museums around Belgium.
 Below, you can find a listing of each of the military memorial sites we have written about on CheeseWeb.

 - Exploring the Battlefields of Ypres, Belgium

 - Visiting the Atlantic Wall Museum, Oostende, Belgium

 - Visiting the Fort de Loncin WWI Memorial Site, in Liege, Belgium